 Government Type: Republic with a Presidential Form of Government

-Head of State / Leader: President Rodrigo Roa Duterte
+Head of State / Leader: President Ferdinand Marcos Jr.

-Human Rights Watch reports that government authorities in the Philipines are using COVID-19 law against those that are critical of the government’s response to the coronavirus outbreak.
+Human Rights Watch reports that government authorities in the Philipines are using COVID-19 law against those critical of the government’s response to the coronavirus outbreak.

-Government influence on private media outlets increased after the election of President Rodrigo Duterte.
-The National Telecommunications Commission (NTC) whose members are appointed by the President, regulates and supervises radio and television broadcast stations, cable television (CATV), and pay television.
+Government influence on private media outlets increased after the election of former President Rodrigo Duterte.
+The National Telecommunications Commission (NTC), whose members are appointed by the President, regulates and supervises radio and television broadcast stations, cable television (CATV), and pay television.
 On May 5, 2020, the National Telecommunications Commission (NTC) initially refused to renew the Philippine TV network ABS-CBN’s franchise license and eventually ordered it to shut down.
-ABS-CBN is known for its critical coverage of President Duterte and therefore is regularly criticized by President Duterte.
+ABS-CBN is known for its critical coverage of former President Duterte and therefore was regularly criticized by President Duterte.

 Similarly, the Philippine Daily Inquirer is also known for its critical coverage of former President Duterte’s Administration; therefore, it was subject to President Duterte’s criticism such as “Inquirer, you are bulls—,.”
 He also threatened tax-evasion charges against the Prieto family.
 Later the owners announced they would sell the daily to businessman Ramon Ang, who is close to the President.
 Social news network Rappler is also subject to the former President’s criticism due to its coverage.

 In conclusion, the Philippine government has direct and indirect control over the media outlets, and this control and influence have significantly increased under President Duterte’s leadership.
 With the election of President Ferdinand Marcos Jr. of the same party on May 9, 2022, authoritarian censorship is expected to continue or worsen.

 Last Updated on May 9, 2022 by Media Bias Fact Check